forumulator/RGWFileBackend/DBSchema.md

 This is implicit from the Size, anyway(but Semantics?).

 For a small value store, the object is simply referenced by ID.
 For the large value store, we join the different chunks of the object using the Attribute `FirstSegment Hash`, which is the Hashed value of the first data segment uploaded.
 This is necessary becuase the large value store may have multiple partially uploaded versions of the object.
-The versions to be read on a GET request is the one with the FirstSegment as that of the record in the
+The versions to be read on a GET request is the one with the `FirstSegment Hash` as that of the record in the
 `ObjectDirectory`.
 This is also why `FirstSegment Hash` is also part of the primary key.

 Clearly, since the bucket listing is done based on the `ObjectDirectry` table, it won't show partially uploaded objects(or versions).